openforcefield/openff-interchange/docs/using/handlers.md

 SMIRNOFF force field, the chemistry of system itself cannot be changed; a new `Interchange` must be defined and parameterized.

-There are three central components in each handler: topology keys, potential keys, and potentials.
+There are three central components in each handler: topology keys, potentials, and potential keys.

 [`TopologyKey`] objects are unique identifiers of locations in a topology.
 These objects do not include physics parameters.
 The basic information is a tuple of